 This is the place you store all the items you either rarely use or don't know where else to stow, but fear not, even junk drawers can be neat and tidy with a little decluttering and some elbow grease.

 Take everything out and be realistic about its use.
 And then purge, purge, purge.
 Do you really need a stockpile of soy sauce packets and chopsticks from your last take out meal?
 Or old business cards you collected two years ago and never used?
-It may seem wasteful to throw these things out and you should, of course, recycle when possible--but you are never, ever going to use them so right now they're wasting space.
-Use the What to Keep or Toss Checklist for guidance.
+It may seem wasteful to throw these things out and you should, of course, recycle when possible, but if you are never, ever going to use them so right now they're wasting space.

 TIP: Once your drawer is empty, take the opportunity to give it a good dusting.

 Once you've purged, begin to sort and group similar items in piles.
 You will find some items that don't belong in the junk drawer.
 Put those aside and continue to stack the remaining contents.
 The beauty of the junk drawer is that everyone has their own unique junk, but there are a few essentials items that can make your junk drawer more user-friendly so keep these items in mind:

 - Label maker

 Measure the width and height of your drawer and decide which hardware you will use to divide your items.
 They can be bought cheaply at any drug store or market, but keep these creative and unexpected junk drawer dividers in mind: